 Tune in WWV or WWVH on 2.5, 5.0, 10.0 or 15.0 MHz in the AM mode.
 This seems to give the best signal view.
-Select the WWV modem and allow the data to begin to accumulate in the digiscope display.
+Select the WWV modem.
+Open the scope dialog from the menu "View / Floating scope".
+Adjust the scope dialogs width and height to a 1:3 or greater ratio.
+Signal data will begin to accumulate in the digiscope display.

 When you can clearly see the bright tick line, move the cursor to the bottom of the line and left click at that position.
 That will resync the digiscope display and put the ensuing tick marks at the center line red graticule.
 Then right click anywhere in the digiscope display.
-That changes the zoom level to show more detail regarding the slope of the time tick line.
+That changes the zoom level to show more signal detail and the slope of the time tick line will be more discernable.
 The zoom level increases by a factor of 5.
 Right clicking again restores the original zoom level.
 I recommend making the adjustments to the Rx corr Rate control in the x5 zoom level.